vulkano-rs/vulkano/www/guide/05-first-triangle.md

 The list of coordinates at the left of the schema represents the vertices of the shape that we have created earlier.
-When we will ask the GPU to draw this shape, it will first execute what is called a vertex shader, once for each vertex (that means three times here).
+When we will ask the GPU to draw this shape, it will first execute what is called a vertex shader, once for each vertex (which means three times here).
 A vertex shader is a small program whose purpose is to tell the GPU what the screen coordinates of each vertex is.

 Then the GPU builds our triangle and determines which pixels of the screen are inside of it.
 It will then execute a fragment shader once for each of these pixels.
 A fragment shader is a small program whose purpose is to tell the GPU what the color of each pixel needs to be.

-The tricky part is that we need to write the vertex and fragment shaders.
-To do so, we are going to write it using a programming language named GLSL, which is very similar to the C programming language.
+The tricky part is that we need to write the vertex and fragment shaders ourselves.
+To do, we are going to write them using a programming language named GLSL, which is very similar to the C programming language.
+The shaders that we pass to Vulkan have to be in a specific format named SPIR-V, which GLSL can compile to.
 Teaching you GLSL would be a bit too complicated for now, so I will just give you the source codes.
-Here is the source code that we will use for the vertex shader:
+Here is the source code that we will use for the vertex
+shader:

 {% highlight glsl %}
 #version 450